pendle-finance/documentation/docs/PendlePro/Market.md

 $$$
 \text{Implied Yield} = \left[\left(1 + \cfrac{\text{YT Price}}{\text{Value of underlying amount YT represents} - \text{YT Price}}\right)^\cfrac{365}{\text{Days to expiry}}\right] - 1
 $$$

+**Floating APY** is the extrapolated APY of buying YT at the current price, assuming underlying APY remains constant.
+This value can be negative, meaning that the current underlying APY will be less than the cost of buying YT.

+**Fixed APY** is the guaranteed yield you will receive by holding PT.
+This value is numerically equivalent to the Implied APY.

 ### Strategies